-I have been rubbing my clit 2-3 times in a day and at the end blood come out which is certainly not my period. is that dangerous? can it be a sign of cancer?
+I'm 14 years old.
+For a little over a year I have been rubbing my clit 2-3 times in a day and at the end blood come out which is certainly not my period. is that dangerous? can it be a sign of cancer?

 Dinah answers: It is not a sign of cancer.
 It is a sign of rubbing too aggressively.
 You must avoid tearing skin because your vulva is an area where infection can easily thrive, so if you have any pain or discharge, go see a doctor immediately.
 In future, try to stimulate yourself another way.
 The clitoris is very sensitive and should not need such hard rubbing to feel good.
 Using a vibrator may be better; it will bring you stronger stimulation without risk of cutting you or scratching you, or whatever you might have done that injured you.